Correcaminos UAT: Apertura 2011 Title

-In the Apertura 2011 the club finished second in the league with 27 points, 7 wins, 6 draws, 2 defeats, scoring the most goals in the league with 33 and allowing 21 earning a round robin spot.
-In the Quarter-finals the club faced cross town rival Estudiantes de Altamira who they tied 2–2 after 2 games advancing for having finished with more points.
-In Semi-finals the club would once again tie 3–3 this time against Toros Neza advancing once again because of their league position.
-In the final the club would go on to face the league points leader La Piedad who was picked favorite by many to take the Apertura title home that year.
+In the Apertura 2011, the club finished second in the league with 27 points, 7 wins, 6 draws, 2 defeats, scoring the most goals in the league with 33 and allowing 21 earning a round robin spot.
+In the quarter-finals, the club faced cross town rival Estudiantes de Altamira who they tied 2–2 after 2 games advancing for having finished with more points.
+In the semi-finals, the club would once again tie 3–3 this time against Toros Neza advancing once again because of their league position.
+In the final, the club would go on to face the league points leader La Piedad who was picked favorite by many to take the Apertura title home that year.
 The first match was played in the Estadio Marte R. Gómez where Correcaminos managed to take a 3–1 advantage.
 The second match was played in the Estadio Juan N. López where after 90 minutes the club had managed to beat La Piedad after almost 15 years with a score of 1–0 and claiming that tournaments title.